 We live in a traditional Edinburgh tenement flat, with its own front garden and a shared ‘back green’.
-A back green is a large walled area of grass suitable for drying clothes, beating carpets, letting the cat oot and so on.
-Every Edinburgh tenement has its own back green, and they range from manicured, inventively gardened, sociable areas that are an absolute joy to spend time in, to overgrown wastelands filled with abandoned bikes and the skeletons of cats that never found their way home.
-Ours was the latter type.
-Trees grew right up to the windows of our flat, blocking light from the rooms and doubtless damaging the foundations with their roots.
+A back green is a large walled area of grass designed for drying clothes, beating carpets, and letting the cat out.
+Every Edinburgh tenement has its own back green, and they range from manicured, inventively gardened, sociable areas that are an absolute joy to spend time in, to horrid, overgrown wastelands filled with abandoned bikes and the skeletons of cats that never found their way home.
+When we bought our flat in November 2014, our new back green was of the latter type.
+Self-sown ash saplings grew right up to the windows of our flat, blocking light from the rooms and doubtless damaging the foundations with their roots.
 No one ever went out there, as our neighbour averred to us shortly after we moved in.
-I could see it would be hard work righting these wrongs, not least because the space was not ours alone and I sensed that resistance to change may be on the cards.
-Any changes would have to be subtle and gradual if we newly-arrived upstarts were to avoid upsetting longstanding residents.

-Therefore I set to work on our private front garden, which was ours to do what we liked with.
-It was covered in an uninspiring arrangement of square concrete paving slabs and gravel, with a few overgrown shrubs and pots, and an eight-foot high, four-foot wide privet hedge surrounding it on three sides.
+Our private front garden was little better.
+A large front garden by tenement standards, it was covered in an uninspiring arrangement of square concrete paving slabs and gravel, with a few overgrown shrubs and pots, and an eight-foot high, four-foot wide privet hedge surrounding it on three sides.
 It was gloomy, neglected, and unloved.
 Over the first months of 2015 I cleared away the concrete slabs, cut back the hedge, dug over the soil, and created a brand new garden from scratch.
-You can follow its ongoing progress by searching under the tag, ‘Blank Slate Garden‘.

 This is what the garden looked like in November 2014, when we bought the flat:

 And this is what the garden looked like in September 2015: